Which trends offer opportunities on the European coffee market?

 - See our study on buyer requirements for the coffee sector to learn more about certification schemes.

-- See our factsheets to learn more about demand for certified coffee in the various European countries: France, Belgium, Netherlands, Italy, United Kingdom, Finland and Germany.
+- See our factsheets to learn more about demand for certified coffee in the following European countries: France, Belgium, Netherlands, Italy, United Kingdom, Finland, Germany and Poland.

 Sustainability initiatives in the coffee sector continue to expand